Anteru/liara/docs/source/content/collections.rst

 Collections
 ===========

-A collection in liara groups content together into an optionally ordered collection.
+A collection in Liara groups content together into an optionally ordered collection.
 This grouping is efficient, i.e. iterating a sorted collection does not incur any sorting cost.
 It is also efficient to look up the next/previous entry in an collection.

 Definition
 ----------